smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 The HMI should merge the information in `UI.Show` requests with existing show information received for an app.

-If an HMI receives a request with text parameter `mainfield1` and a second request with text parameter `mainfield2`, the HMI should display both `mainfield1` and `mainfield2`.
+For example, if the HMI receives a request with the text parameter `mainfield1` and a second request with the text parameter `mainfield2`, the HMI should display both `mainfield1` and `mainfield2`.

 If an app wants to clear a text field that it sent in a previous `UI.Show` request, SDL Core will send the HMI a request with that parameter's value set to an empty string ("").